wilfernandesjr/crow/README.md

 #### Warning

-This module is very beta and should not be used in production yet.
+This module is trully beta and should be used carefully in production.
 Feel free to contribute if you liked the idea.

 ## Getting Started